-In my last post, I discussed why stories are effective in marketing and sales.
+In one of my previous posts, I discussed why stories are effective in marketing and sales.
 Incorporating stories into your marketing and business development will help you bond with your prospects, nurturing them and earning their trust.
-Trust is an essential step in the buying lifecycle, particularly when it comes to selecting an accountant (or an attorney, payroll provider, banker, etc.).
+Trust is an essential step in the buying life cycle, particularly when it comes to selecting an accountant (or an attorney, payroll provider, banker, etc.).

 These four stories really do help you earn more business.